Sternlicht’s Starwood Q1 2022 Earnings Rise

-Barry Sterlicht’s confidence in Starwood Property Trust was on full display before analysts on Wednesday, as he explained that even a loan on a property that “burned to the ground” is expected to be fully repaid.
+Barry Sterlicht’s confidence in Starwood Property Trust was on full display before analysts last week: Even a loan on a property that “burned to the ground” is expected to be fully repaid, he said.

-The loan backs Calistoga Ranch in California, which was destroyed by fire in November.
+He was referring not to a hypothetical loan but one on Calistoga Ranch in California, which was destroyed by fire in November.
 Now the land is for sale, and it’s expected to trade for “substantially more” than the remaining loan balance, Sternlicht said as he opened his remarks during the real estate investment trust’s first quarter earnings call.

 The billionaire chairman and CEO of Starwood also offered his insights on the market.
 He predicts overall demand will slow, and he’s expecting a recession.
-But not to worry if you are a Starwood investor, he said: The real estate investment trust has an average 57 percent loan-to-value ratio for its portfolio of loans, a statistic repeated throughout the call.
+But Starwood investors need not worry, he said: The real estate investment trust has an average 57 percent loan-to-value ratio for its portfolio of loans, a statistic repeated throughout the call.

 “It would have to be a complete wholesale destruction of the economy to really dramatically injure us, with demand destruction that would empty office buildings or cause unemployment to skyrocket and wage growth to cease and reverse,” Sternlicht said.